 Some of us may have fond memories of photocopying parts of our anatomy in the office in days gone by (do people still do that?), but the fun and games don’t end there, as the humble domestic scanner is an important piece of art equipment these days.

-You’ll often see scanned textures used in children’s book illustrations to give added texture and depth and create a ‘collage’ effect – for example in the Charlie and Lola books (in fact if you have any suitable books which use the technique, playing ‘spot the scanned in texture’ is a game that you can play alongside this activity) but even without the additional digital manipulation often involved in mixed media illustrations, images captured by a scanner can be great fun to experiment with.
+You’ll often see scanned textures used in children’s book illustrations to give added texture and depth and create a ‘collage’ effect – in fact if you have any suitable books which use the technique, playing ‘spot the scanned in texture’ is a game that you can play alongside this activity) but even without the additional digital manipulation often involved in mixed media illustrations, images captured by a scanner can be great fun to experiment with.

 Now I realise that not everyone will have a scanner (though I hasten to add that mine is a very inexpensive one which cost all of about £25.00, and does the job perfectly well) but for those of you who do own one, this activity is cheap and mess free, and very ‘green’ at least in the sense that there is little waste and everything used can be re-used again and again.
 Waiting to see your image appear as it is scanned is exciting and magical for kids (OK for me too) and it’s an excellent way of introducing children to digital art.